Mega-Fi/megafi-docs/landing/docs/dex/ticks.md

 ### Multiple Positions

-You can create multiple positions in the same pool with different zones:
+You can create multiple positions in the same pool with different ticks:

 ```
 Position 1: $1900 - $2100 (narrow, active management)